yodarango/gooava/docs/readme.md

 - **POST:** should receive and respond with `json` data only.
 It must use the `models.HttpResponse` struct.
 May leverage the `models.ResponseError` struct.
 - **GET:** should respond with `templates` only.
 It must use the `utils.TemplateRenderer` struct.
 May leverage the `models.ResponseError` struct.

+## Static Content

+### CSS

+The files `tokens.css` and `app.css` should encompass all the global styles.
+Everything particular to each view should be located in the files to avoid multiple trips https calls.

 ## Stack

 **Database Design:** [Draw SQL](https://drawsql.app/)